Table of Contents

 The program offers visa and passport photo templates from 130+ countries with continuous updates on the latest regulations.
 Open a photo in the software, select the destination, the ID type and the passport size photo maker will automatically crop and resize it according to the latest regulations.
 Additionally, you can edit your photo and replace clothes for a more formal look.
 Finally, use the smart printing option to cut expenses on paper or save it on your PC to apply online.

 First of all, get health insurance for the entire period of the stay.
 Do your research and find out what exactly it covers: it is highly recommended choosing the insurance that covers both medical costs and emergency transportation expenses.
-If you are traveling with your family, consider group insurance to get a better deal.
+If you are Travel as a family, consider group insurance to get a better deal.
 Further, get vaccinated!

 Especially, if you travel to exotic countries with dangerous rare diseases.
 Use the magic force of the Internet to get full information about the vaccinations required or advised for the country of your destination.